 If your vehicle begins to feel like a rough ride even on smooth pavement, it may be time to replace your shock absorbers.

 After you hit a pothole, if your car pulls to one side or your steering wheel is off center, your vehicle’s wheel alignment may be off, according to AAA.
 This can present a scary situation for a driver, because your car may drift into an opposite lane and collide with another car.

 If you notice that your car is veering left while driving, you should take it to a professional immediately to avoid driving a car that does not steer accurately, according to AAA.
 It is also best to get your wheels aligned once every 6,000 miles or 6 months.

 Poor road conditions can lead to several problems with your car, which in turn could cause you to get into an accident.
 If you or a loved one were hurt in a car accident because of a driver’s negligence, we can help.
-Read more to learn how a car accident attorney in Atlanta can help you get the compensation you deserve.
 If you are ready to pursue a claim, fill out our free, no-risk case evaluation form today.